 Here’s a breakdown below:

-- EE 5G will roll out in Cardiff, Edinburgh, Belfast, Birmingham, Manchester and London over summer 2019, and in a further 10 cities by the end of the year.
+- EE 5G has rolled out in Cardiff, Edinburgh, Belfast, Birmingham, Manchester and London over summer 2019, and will in a further 10 cities by the end of the year.

-- Vodafone 5G will roll out in 7 initial cities: Birmingham, Bristol, Cardiff, Glasgow, Liverpool, London, Manchester, with a further 12 planned before the end of the year.
+- Vodafone 5G has rolled out in 7 initial cities: Birmingham, Bristol, Cardiff, Glasgow, Liverpool, London, Manchester, with a further 12 planned before the end of the year.